Ali-brarou/Minecraft-honeypot/README.md

 # Minecraft Honeypot

-A lightweight C-based Minecraft honeypot designed to detect and log status ping requests and login attempts from annoying scanners and bots.
+A lightweight C-based Minecraft honeypot designed to detect and log status ping requests and login attempts from scanners and bots.
 This tool implements the basic Minecraft handshake and status protocol, responding with a fake server status and logging client information.
-Still working on implementing login status

 For security reasons, Please avoid running this as a privileged or personel user.
 Instead, it's better to use a container or create new non-privileged user